uidaholib/main-web-redesign_draft/content/copyright/guide.md

 - Number of performances to be made
 - Description of how the work will be displayed

 It is recommended that you include a stamped, self-addressed envelope to facilitate the owner's reply, and provide your complete contact information should there be any questions.
-A sample letter can be found below, plus several other sample letters have also been included as part of the UI Faculty-Staff Handbook [(FSH 6580, Section L)](http://www.webs.uidaho.edu/fsh/6580.html#L.).
+A sample letter can be found below, plus several other sample letters have also been included as part of the U of I Faculty-Staff Handbook [(FSH 6580, Section L)](http://www.webs.uidaho.edu/fsh/6580.html#L.).

 ### Sample Permission Letter